xendit/xendit-java/README.md

 # Xendit Java Library

+This library is the abstraction of Xendit API for access from applications written with Java.

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->